The Sea Lion Department is seeking applicants for 2018 internship positions in marine mammal training and care.

 - Must be available for the full 14 week internship period.

-- Must be able to lift 50lbs and work in all weather environments (extreme heat and humidity, rain, and freezing temperatures).
+- Must be able to lift 50 pounds and work in all weather environments (extreme heat and humidity, rain, and freezing temperatures).

 - Must provide a current negative TB test prior to start date.